For Better or For Worse by Lynn Johnston for June 17, 2012

 5. Missing large

-Taste the air Premium Member about 12 years ago
+Taste the air Premium Member over 12 years ago

 I am about Lynn Johnston’s age and we had serials until the late 50’s, usually westerns or super hero serials. we ate a lot of candy but I’ve never heard of the ones they ate and we drank coke or Nehei.
 They were fun times-we didn’t have to go with our parents.